LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 LassoApps can contain a special set of files that are executed every time the LassoApp is loaded.
 This loading occurs whenever Lasso Server starts up.
-These files are named beginning with "_init." followed by any additional naming characters and ending with ".lasso".
+These files are named beginning with "_init." followed by any additional naming characters and ending with "|dot| lasso".
 The file "_init.lasso" is the simplest valid init file name.
 Only initialization files at the root of the LassoApp are executed.